Majorization Minimization Methods for Distributed Pose Graph Optimization: Appendix L. Pose Graph Optimization Datasets

 In multi-robot simultaneous localization and mapping (SLAM) \cite{cunningham2010ddf,aragues2011multi,cunningham2013ddf,saeedi2016multiple,dong2015distributed,lajoie2020door,cieslewski2018data,tchuiev2020distributed,chang2020kimera,tian2021kimera}, each robot estimates not only its own poses but those of the others as well to build an environment map.
 Even though such a problem can be solved by PGO, communication between robots is restricted and multi-robot SLAM has more unknown poses than single-robot SLAM.
-Thus, instead of using centralized PGO \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan,fan2019cpl,fan2020cpl}, it is more reasonable to formulate this large-sized estimation problem involving multiple robots as distributed PGO---each robot in multi-robot SLAM is represented as a node and two nodes (robots) are said to be neighbors if there exists a noisy relative pose measurement between them (a more detailed description of distributed PGO can be found in \cref{section::problem}).
-In most cases, it is assumed that inter-node communication only occurs between neighboring nodes and most of these iterative optimization methods \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan,fan2019cpl,fan2020cpl} are infeasible, which renders distributed PGO more challenging than centralized PGO.
+Thus, instead of using centralized PGO \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,fan2020cpl,fan2019cpl,carlone2015lagrangian,grisetti2009nonlinear,briales2017cartan}, it is more reasonable to formulate this large-sized estimation problem involving multiple robots as distributed PGO---each robot in multi-robot SLAM is represented as a node and two nodes (robots) are said to be neighbors if there exists a noisy relative pose measurement between them (a more detailed description of distributed PGO can be found in \cref{section::problem}).
+In most cases, it is assumed that inter-node communication only occurs between neighboring nodes and most of these iterative optimization methods are infeasible due to the expensive communication cost of solving linear system and performing line search \cite{rosen2014rise,rosen2016se,rosen2020scalable,dellaert2012factor,carlone2016planar,carlone2015lagrangian,grisetti2009nonlinear,fan2019cpl,briales2017cartan,fan2020cpl}, which renders distributed PGO more challenging than centralized PGO.